mercuzzi/Pureon-Android-App/README.md

 Overview
 ===============

-Pureon is an Ethereum-based Wallet that supports ERC-20 coins.
+Pureon is fork of an Ethereum-based Wallet that supports ERC-20 coins.

 It supports most tokens of Ethereum and CITA, such as ETH, ERC20, ERC721, and also supports most kinds of DApps of Ethereum, such as Cryptokitties, Fomo3D, 0xproject...